sandworm-hq/docs/guard/README.md

 ### TL;DR

-* Sandworm intercepts all potentially harmful Node & browser APIs, like arbitrary code execution (`child_process.exec`) or network calls (`fetch`).
+* Sandworm Guard intercepts all potentially harmful Node & browser APIs, like arbitrary code execution (`child_process.exec`) or network calls (`fetch`).
 It knows what packages are responsible for each call.
 * Simple obfuscation techniques can confuse static analysis tools, but Sandworm's dynamic analysis will always intercept risky calls at run time.
-* You can use Sandworm to:
+* You can use Sandworm Guard to:
   * audit your dependencies, monitor activity and permissions, and see what your code is doing under the hood using the Inspector;
   * generate a security profile automatically from your test suite and do snapshot testing against it;
   * secure your app against supply chain attacks by enforcing per-module permissions.